In ten years, you can touch a lot of lives. By Gallagher Bassett’s count, Gentle Bear has touched 10,000.

 So how did it all begin?

 Gentle Bear came into existence through collaboration between GB and the South Australia Police Department to reduce Post Traumatic Stress-related injuries.
+They wanted to do more to help the children they were coming into contact with when responding to 000 calls.

 The bears are carried in emergency service vehicles to be given to young children experiencing traumatic events, such as domestic violence and serious road traffic accidents.